Biggest SEO Mistakes: Orphan Pages

 The simpliest way is when companies remove certain categories from their website such as from the menu.
 But leave the pages intact.

 The problem now is that they are no longer linked from the website — thus: the birth of Orphan Pages.

 How to Avoid Orphan Pages

 It’s understandable that you do not want to delete old posts because you still want to maintain their SEO trust.
 At the same time, you also want the old content to be client-facing.
 Instead of transforming them into Orphan Pages, it is advisable to link to them from somewhere on the website.

 Please note that a single link on one page is not enough because Google will still smell the rat.

 What to Do With Pages You Don’t Want

 This ensures that the link will continue to appear on every page of the website, but users usually hardly notice the footer, if ever.

-In addition, an archive homepage can be generated, which can list all the unwanted sections of the website and links, functioning similarly to a standard HTML sitemap page.
+In addition, an archive homepage/entry page can be generated, which can list all the unwanted sections of the website and links, functioning similarly to a standard HTML sitemap page.
 This way, Orphan Pages are avoided, and the existing pages will continue to receive their SEO trust.

 Tell us more about your business and we'll tell you how we can help!GET IN TOUCH!